What is the Best Coffee for Espresso?

 Espresso coffee beans are roasted to suit brewing under pressure in an espresso machine.

-When making the traditional café drinks such as latte, cappuccino and macchiato, the espresso must also have a certain strength so that it does not disappear in the hot milk in terms of taste.
+When making the traditional café drinks such as latte, cappuccino and macchiato, the espresso must also have a certain strength to not disappear in the hot milk in terms of taste.

 You get that when you choose coffee beans that have been roasted for espresso brewing.